ist-dsi/kadmin/README.md

 All of these commands can be made with authentication, ie using the **kadmin** command or without authentication using the **kadmin.local** command.
 Whether of not to perform authentication can be defined in the configuration.

+Every command is idempotent except when changing either a password, a salt or a key.

-Besides the kadmin commands the following functions are also available:
+Besides these kadmin commands the following functions are also available:

  - `getFullPrincipalName` - returns the principal name with the realm, eg: kadmin/admin@EXAMPLE.COM.
  - `obtainTicketGrantingTicket` - invokes `kinit` to obtain a ticket and returns the DateTime in which the ticket must be renewed.